nanjiangshu/proq3/README.md

 2. If you don't have "numpy" package, install it by typing `pip install numpy`

+3. If you don't have "h5py" package, install it by typing `pip install h5py`

-3. If you don't have "keras" package, install it by typing `pip install keras`
+4. If you don't have "keras" package, install it by typing `pip install keras`

 ##Test run